dwells35/alien_eye/README.md

   * pip3 --version
   * git --version
 * If there are version numbers, you're good
-* Navigate to Documents and clone my github repo with the following command:
+* Navigate to Documents and clone this github repo with the following command:
   * git clone https://github.com/dwells35/alien_eye.git

 # How to create a virtual environment in which to work
 * Run the following command using pip:
-* sudo pip3 install virtualenv virtualenvwrapper
+sudo pip3 install virtualenv virtualenvwrapper
-* Now we will update our ~/.bashrc file to include the following lines at the _bottom_ of the file
+* Now we will update our ~/.bashrc file to include the following lines at the _bottom_ of the file:
-* export WORKON_HOME=$HOME/.virtualenvs
+export WORKON_HOME=$HOME/.virtualenvs
 export VIRTUALENVWRAPPER_PYTHON=/usr/bin/python3
 source /usr/local/bin/virtualenvwrapper.sh
 * source the .bashrc file (source ~/.bashrc from the command line) or close the terminal and start a new terminal instance
 * Go to Documents (or wherever you cloned the github repo) and cd into alien_eye
 * Next, let's create our virtual environment called "alien_eye" with the following command:
-* mkvirtualenv alien_eye -p python3 -r requirements.txt
+mkvirtualenv alien_eye -p python3 -r requirements.txt
-* Let's double check that our virtual environment is active by typing the followng command;
+* Let's double check that our virtual environment is active by typing the followng command:
-* workon alien_eye
+workon alien_eye
 * If everyting is successful, "(alien_eye)" should show up before our username in the terminal
 * Exit this virtual environment at any time by calling "deactivate" from the terminal
 * Now we need to install FlyCapture2 and PyCapture2